dekoning-lab/wfes/readme.md

 USAGE:
  -N, --population_size:        Population size
- -s, --selection_coefficient:  Selection coefficient -u, --forward_mutation_rate:  Mutation rate from a to A -v, --backward_mutation_rate: Mutation rate from A to a -d, --dominance_coefficient:  Proportion of selection Aa recieves
+ -s, --selection_coefficient:  Selection coefficient -u, --forward_mutation_rate:  Mutation rate from a to A (per locus per generation) -v, --backward_mutation_rate: Mutation rate from A to a (per locus per generation) -d, --dominance_coefficient:  Proportion of selection Aa recieves
-[-m, --selection_mode]:        Selection mode (1: viability; 2: haploid)
+[-m, --selection_mode]:        Selection mode (0: fecundity, default; 1: viability; 2: haploid)
 [-x, --observed_allele_count]: Observed count in the population (for allele age)
 [-z, --zero_threshold]:        Any number below this is considered 0.
 Default 1e-25
 [-g, --generations_file]:      Generations spent with a given number of copies